-Handling outliers is a fundamental challenge in multivariate data analysis, as outliers may distort structures of correlation or conditional independence.
-Although robust Bayesian inference has been extensively studied for univariate settings, theoretical results ensuring posterior robustness in multivariate models are scarce.
-We propose a novel scale mixture of multivariate normals called correlation-intact sandwich mixture, where the scale parameters are real-valued and follow the unfolded log-Pareto distribution.
-Our theoretical results on posterior robustness in multivariate settings emphasizes that the use of a symmetric, super heavy-tailed distribution for the scale parameters is essential in achieving posterior robustness against element-wise contamination.
-Posterior inference for the proposed model is feasible by an efficient Gibbs sampling algorithm we developed.
-The superiority of the proposed method is illustrated further in simulation and empirical studies using graphical models and multivariate regression in the presence of complex outlier structures.
+Handling outliers is a fundamental challenge in multivariate data analysis because outliers may distort the structures of correlation or conditional independence.
+Although robust Bayesian inference has been extensively studied in univariate settings, theoretical results ensuring posterior robustness in multivariate models are scarce.
+We propose a novel scale mixture of multivariate normals called correlation-intact sandwich mixtures, in which the scale parameters are real values and follow an unfolded log-Pareto distribution.
+Our theoretical results on posterior robustness in multivariate settings emphasize that the use of a symmetric, super heavy-tailed distribution for scale parameters is essential for achieving posterior robustness against element-wise contamination.
+The posterior inference for the proposed model is feasible using the developed efficient Gibbs sampling algorithm.
+The superiority of the proposed method was further illustrated further in simulation and empirical studies using graphical models and multivariate regression in the presence of complex outlier structures.

 {\bf Key words}: Graphical model; Multivariate regression; Outlier-robust posterior inference; Super heavy-tailed distribution.